 The library is full of resources for you to borrow that can help you succeed in your studies.
 Just be sure to remember when on-loan items need to be returned, as you can be fined.
 If you need to keep something for a little longer than the intended loan period, let the library know before it is due.
 Be aware of any high demand items, as their overdue fines are more expensive!

 Technology can help us study but you need to remember your tech etiquette.
 Try not to sit at a desktop computer in the library if you’re using a laptop, as other students might need the space.
 If you’re using your mobile, switch it to silent, so you’re not disturbing others.
-Be mindful of the volume on your laptop – it should ideally be kept off or plug your headphones in.
+Be mindful of the volume on your laptop – it should ideally be kept off or otherwise, use your headphones.

 Take your belongings